kgshank/gse-refresh-wifi/README.md

 # Gnome Shell Extension - Refresh Wifi

-This is the new separate repository for easier forking and code separation
+This extension is not required for shell versions > 3.22.2

+The shell has timely scans implemented already.

+## Compatibility updates to future shell versions may not be done.